Early emission characterization of TDE 2025aarm: Analysis

 \subsection{Spectral analysis}

-We identify the spectral emission features of TDE2025aarm by comparing our spectra with those of AT~2023clx \citep{charalampopoulos2024fast}.
-In both cases, the spectra exhibit a blue-continuum on top of broad emission lines, which cools down tens of days after peak (Fig.~\ref{fig:spectra}).
-Both sources display the typical emission lines of the H+He class, being the Balmer series and the helium ions \ion{He}{i} $\lambda\lambda 5876, 6678$ and \ion{He}{ii} $\lambda 4684$.
-The presence of Bowen fluorescence doublets cannot be rule out but neither robustly confirmed.
-The \ion{N}{iii} $\lambda 4640$ is potentially blended with \ion{He}{iii}, while \ion{N}{iii} $\lambda 4100$ with \ion{H$\delta$}{}.
+We identified the spectral emission features of TDE~2025aarm by comparing our spectra with those of AT~2023clx \citep{charalampopoulos2024fast}.
+In both cases, the spectra exhibit a blue-continuum on top of broad emission lines, which cools down tens of days after the peak (Fig.~\ref{fig:spectra}).
+Both sources display typical H+He class emission lines, including the Balmer series and the helium ions \ion{He}{i} $\lambda\lambda 5876, 6678$ and \ion{He}{ii} $\lambda 4684$.
+The presence of Bowen fluorescence features cannot be ruled out nor robustly confirmed.
+The \ion{N}{iii} $\lambda 4640$ is strongly blended with \ion{He}{iii}, while \ion{N}{iii} $\lambda 4100$ is potentially blended with \ion{H$\delta$}{} (see Fig.~\ref{fig:spectral_fit}).

-We subtracted the host light using the spectrum from DESI-DR1 (ID: 2842392105320449; \citealt{abdul2025data}).
-We fit the spectral features of the continuum-subtracted spectra to extract their relevant information, luminosity, full width-half maximum (FWHM), offset, and to track their evolution (Fig.~\ref{fig:lines}).
-In general, the lines in exam exhibit a similar behavior.
-They are relatively broad, with FWHM of the order of $10^3 - 10^4 \rm\, km \, s^{-1}$, and do not show significant variation over time.
-The luminosity of each line increases with time, reaching the peak between 10 -- 23 days post $t_{\rm p}$, and remains stable afterwards or slightly decreases.
-Finally, apart from \ion{He}{ii}, which exhibits a large negative offset (potentially due to the blending with \ion{N}{iii}), all the lines are positively offset with a decreasing trend after peak, reaching an almost null offset in our last spectrum.